vdct/ProjetDuMois/docs/DEVELOP.md

 - OSH files which provide all features with they history, over a given geographical area.
 They are released each month.
 - Daily diffs which expose changes that occured during a given day worldwide.

-ProjetDuMois allows whether daily update and complete rebuild of a terminated project history over the whole time period.
+Podoma allows whether daily update and complete rebuild of a terminated project history over the whole time period.
 This second option is particularly useful in case of significant change in the software or in the project extent.
 A project can be configured without end date, with `end_date: null`, to enable endless updates.

 ![Supported projects timelines](./projects_process.svg)